-This year, Congress began laying the foundation for the reauthorization of a new Farm Bill.
+This year, Congress begins negotiations for the reauthorization of a new Farm Bill.
 Current legislation, the Agriculture Improvement Act of 2018 (P.L.
 115-334), expires at the end of FY 2023.
 NACo will continue to work with federal partners to ensure a new, long-term Farm Bill reauthorization that includes key county priorities is signed into law in 2023.

-Urge your members of Congress to support county priorities throughout the development of the 2023 farm bill.
-Programs throughout the Farm Bill help counties make critical investments in infrastructure, economic development, nutrition and conservation.
-Preserving these programs is vital to the strength of our local and national economy
+Urge your members of Congress to support county priorities throughout the development of the 2023 Farm Bill.
+Farm Bill programs help counties make critical investments in infrastructure, economic development, nutrition and conservation.
+Preserving and expanding these programs is vital to the continued prosperity of rural counties and the communities they serve.

-- $150 million for the Water and Wastewater Programs: Rural Water and Wastewater Programs help counties fund and finance critical water infrastructure and provide access to affordable and clean water to rural communities.
+- $150 million for the Water and Waste Water Program: Rural Water and Wastewater Programs help counties fund and finance critical water infrastructure and provide access to affordable and clean water to rural communities.

-- $82 million for the Distance Learning and Telemedicine Grant Program: This program helps rural communities use the unique capabilities of telecommunications to connect to each other and to the world, overcoming the effects of remoteness and low population density.
+- $82 million for the Distance Learning and Telemedicine Grant Program: This program helps rural communities access and utilize the internet, overcoming the effects of remoteness and low population density.
 Eligible applicants include most entities that provide education or health care through telecommunications, including counties and federally-recognized tribes.

 - $50 million for the Beginning Farmer and Rancher Development Program: The Beginning Farmer and Rancher Development Program provides grants to organizations for education, mentoring, and technical assistance initiatives for beginning farmers or ranchers.